 Parting ways with an employee is rarely a happy experience for either party.
 And in an employee’s case, whether he or she is being laid off under harsh economic conditions or terminated for another reason, losing a job can be intensely emotional.

 Some recently separated employees deal with their emotions privately, finding comfort from family and friends.
 Others, unfortunately, take to a more public arena to air their frustrations: social media.
+Company reviews by employees are heavily considered by job seekers, negative comments can start to impact recruiting efforts.
+Too many negative comments can even begin to impact an organization’s sales!

 It’s a question many businesses have as social media’s popularity continues to grow — and one with a complex answer.
 So we asked Vanessa Hodgerson, associate general counsel in Adecco’s litigation department, for an overview on how employers should handle a sticky social situation with a recently separated employee.